This topic describes how to define the multicast addresses for the IP senders.

 3. Select a sender (e.g. SdiIn1 Audio 1).

-4. Click on Parameters to open the "Edit Audio Sender" dialog box.
+4. Click on Parameters to open the "Edit Sender" dialog.

-5. From here you can check all of the sender parameters, including the Primary and Secondary Multicast Address plus the Destination UDP Port, TTL and RTP Payload Type.
+5. From here you can check and edit all of the individual sender parameters, including the Primary and Secondary Multicast Address plus the Destination UDP Port, TTL and RTP Payload Type.